itwalton/itwalton.github.io/_posts/2020-09-14-optimizing-large-queries-in-entity-framework-core.md

 ## Introduction

-I recently joined the [Ziptility](ziptility.com) team, a SaaS startup helping utility companies manage infrastructure and new-project collaboration, as an backend engineer.
+I recently joined a SaaS startup helping utility companies manage infrastructure and new-project collaboration, as an backend engineer.
 The application stack basically consists of few .NET Core microservices with a SQLServer DB in AWS RDS.
 My first task after joining was debugging & resolving an issue where customers experienced extreme latency on a particular page of our SPA web app.

 ## Error Logging and Profiling